henichole/eCommerce-Project/cleaning_data.md

                       COUNT(*) > 1;

--- I use this code to pull out the duplications that I need to clean.
-I did this with the fullvisitorId in all_sessions table as well.
-After this step, I created another table with DISTINCT, and deleted the        repeating rows of visitId from 1000000+ to 37887 rows in the analytics.
+--I utilized the following code to identify and extract the duplications that required cleaning.
+I performed a similar operation with the fullVisitorId in the all_sessions table.
+Subsequently, I created another table using the DISTINCT keyword and eliminated the redundant rows, reducing the visitId entries from over 1,000,000 to 37,887 rows in the analytics table.

                   CREATE TABLE analytics_new AS
                   SELECT DISTINCT ON (visitId) *